 How is my orientation fee used?

 Your fee covers the costs of the VSU orientation program.
 This includes the use of facilities, student and parent orientation publications and materials, morning coffee and juice and lunch at general sessions.
-Lunch is not provided at summer, transfer, spring or last open orientation sessions.
+Lunch is not provided at summer, spring or August session.

 Can children attend orientation?

 Parents are encouraged to attend orientation, as it is an excellent opportunity for family members to learn about VSU and get questions answered.
 Families may not want to bring small children due to the format and length of the program.
-All guests will be charged a $25 fee, and all students are limited to two guests.
+Any non-student will be charged a guest fee, and all students are limited to two guests.

 Can my parents attend the academic advising session with me?